The New Grove Dictionary of Music and Musicians: Spin-offs

 Some sections of The New Grove were also issued as small sets and individual books on particular topics.
-These typically were enhanced with expanded and updated material and included individual and grouped composer biographies, a four-volume dictionary of American music (1984; revised 2013, 8 vols.), a three-volume dictionary of musical instruments (1984), a four-volume dictionary of opera (1992)., and a volume on women composers (1994).
+These typically were enhanced with expanded and updated material and included individual and grouped composer biographies, a four-volume dictionary of American music (1984; revised 2013, 8 vols.), a three-volume dictionary of musical instruments (1984), a four-volume dictionary of opera (1992), and a volume on women composers (1994).

 Second edition

-The second edition under this title (the seventh overall) was published in 2001, in 29 volumes.
-It was also made available by subscription on the internet in a service called Grove Music Online.
+In 2001, the 2nd edition under this title (the 7th overall) was published, in 29 volumes.
+It was also made available by subscription on the Internet in a service called Grove Music Online.
 It was again edited by Stanley Sadie, and the executive editor was John Tyrrell.
-It was originally to be released on CD-ROM as well, but this plan was dropped.
-As Sadie writes in the preface, "The biggest single expansion in the present edition has been in the coverage of 20th-century composers".
+It was originally going to also be released on CD-ROM, but this plan was dropped.
+As Sadie writes in the preface: "The biggest single expansion in the present edition has been in the coverage of 20th-century composers."

-This edition was subjected to negative criticism (e.g. in Private Eye) owing to the significant number of typographical and factual errors that it contained.
+This edition was subjected to some criticism owing to the significant number of typographical and factual errors that it contained, but it also received some positive reviews.
 Two volumes were re-issued in corrected versions after production errors originally caused the omission of sections of Igor Stravinsky's worklist and Richard Wagner's bibliography.